Key points:

 If you don’t have time for half-hour podcasts, you’ll find Q&A-style segments and alerts about current scams on Clark.com.
 You can also watch video versions in bite-sized chunks and catch the rest later, like this personal finance episode covering Clark’s Simple Tip To Reduce Spending.

-Smart Money Podcast: Best for Current Events
+What Makes Smart Money Podcast Best for Financial News?

 NerdWallet’s Smart Money Podcast blends personal finance advice with current events so you can make well-informed personal money decisions.
 Each episode is hosted by financial experts Sean Pyles and Sara Rathner and designed to answer real-world money questions alongside current events.